Lightbend Console provides the following information:

 - Track the health of the workload (i.e. the application) being monitored.

-A monitor in Lightbend Console can be thought of as a specification for generating health and alert rules for a particular Prometheus metric.
+A monitor in Lightbend Console can be thought of as a specification for generating health rules for a particular Prometheus metric.

 A monitor definition includes: